-- Resident families that at the time of selection from the waiting list, reside in the City of Berkeley, or include a member who works, or has been hired to work in the jurisdiction.
+- Mainstream Voucher Qualified households or Project Move-up Referrals (105 points).
+Note: these referrals are provided to BHA by homeless services staff (Mainstream) or Mod Rehab/Shelter Plus Care staff (Project Move up), and preference points are for adding these referrals to the Tenant-based Waitlist via these referral mechanisms.
+As such, they are not utilized for Preference Categories in any online waitlist opening. - Households/families that at the time of selection from the waiting list, reside in the City of Berkeley, or formerly resided in Berkeley, or include a member who works, or has been hired to work in the jurisdiction.
 Use of this preference will not have the purpose or effect of delaying or otherwise denying admission to the program based on the race, color, ethnic origin, gender, religion, disability, or age of any member of an applicant family.
 (100 points) - Veteran Preference (as required by State law).
-Granted to households with one or more active member(s) of the military, or a veteran discharged or released under conditions other than dishonorable, or a surviving spouse (as defined by the Department of Veteran Affairs) (50 points) - Households with a Project Move-Up referral (50 points) - Family Unification/Emancipated Youth with a Family Unification Plan from the governing jurisdiction (20 points) - Elderly (62 or older), Disabled or Family (any 2- or more person household), status based on head of household or (10 points) - Date and time of application (tie breaker).
+Granted to households with one or more active member(s) of the military, or a veteran discharged or released under conditions other than dishonorable, or a surviving spouse (as defined by the Department of Veteran Affairs) (50 points)

+- Elderly (62 or older), and/or disabled, based on head of household (10 points) - Family status (any 2- or more person household) (10 points) - Date and time of application (tie breaker).